 Elevation: 7,582 ft

-This P2K peak is not in the book.
+This peak is not in the book.
 Updated June 2019

 Shafer Butte is a big, scenic mountain which dominates the southwest corner of the Boise Mountains.
 It is located just north of Boise.
 The peak is surrounded by the Bogus Basin Ski Resort.
 The peak was once the home of a fire lookout.
-The lookout is still on the summit surrounded by an assortment of communication towers.
+The lookout is still on the summit, surrounded by an assortment of communications towers.
+USGS Shafer Butte

 The Bogus Basin Ski Resort’s website is worth a visit to check on current conditions and events.
 Bogus maintains a map showing all of the summer trails at this Link: Summer Trails.
 If you are in the area check out the Mores Mountain page.
-The peak is right next door to Shafer Butte and it is worth a visit.
+The peak is right next-door to Shafer Butte and is worth a visit.

-Bogus Basin is reached by a twisting paved road from Boise. [(A)(1) page 153] Google Maps will get you to the resort.
+Bogus Basin is reached by a twisting paved road from Boise [(A)(1) on Page 153].
+Google Maps will get you to the resort.
 Search for Pioneer Lodge, Bogus Basin.
-It is 20.0 miles from Main Street to the lodge where there is a large paved parking lot.
+It is 20.0 miles from Main Street in Boise to the lodge, where there is a large paved parking lot.

 Pioneer Lodge to the Summit via the Tempest Trail, Class 1

-From the lodge walk east toward a ski lift (currently under construction) crossing over an old tennis court installation.
-From the ski lift take the Lodge Trail (road) north and across the peak’s western slopes.
-In roughly 0.4 miles you will come to a signed intersection with the Tempest Trail.
-Turn onto this trail and follow it as it switchbacks up the western slopes.
-At 7,400 feet the trail traverse southeast along the summit ridge, passes under the Superior lift, and ends at the top of the Pine Creek Lift.
-From this point follow the road east to the summit area just behind the old fire lookout.
+From the lodge, walk east toward a ski lift (currently under construction) crossing over an old tennis court installation.
+From the ski lift, take the Lodge Trail (road) north and across the peak’s West Slopes.
+In roughly 0.4 miles, you will come to a signed intersection with the Tempest Trail.
+Turn onto this trail and follow it as it switchbacks up the West Slopes.
+At 7,400 feet, the trail traverses southeast along the summit ridge, passes under the Superior Lift, and ends at the top of the Pine Creek Lift.
+From this point, follow the road east to the summit area just behind the old fire lookout.
 The lookout is just above you and the true summit is just behind the lookout.
-This route gained 750 of elevation in 1.5 miles (3.0 miles RT) with 750 feet of elevation.
+This route covers 1.5 miles (3.0 miles RT) with 750 feet of elevation.